Veterinary nurses work in a supportive role carrying out a range of tasks aimed at improving animal health and welfare

 - the ability to work independently and use your own initiative on occasions when you have sole responsibility for patient care, for example out of hours work

 - strong attention to detail, particularly when administering medications and monitoring multiple patients

-- that you can stay calm and composed in stressful situations, and work well under pressure when dealing with emergencies.
+- that you can stay calm and composed in stressful situations and work well under pressure when dealing with emergencies.

-In order to apply for any of the accredited courses to become a veterinary nurse, you'll need to have already completed relevant work experience.
+To apply for any of the accredited courses to become a veterinary nurse, you'll need to have already completed relevant work experience.
 This will include spending several weeks in veterinary practice and may involve additional animal related work experience, for example working in a rescue centre.

 Some courses will allow you to complete your veterinary practice work experience as individual days, whereas others may require week-long blocks.
 While weekend work experience is beneficial to understanding the role, many courses will not count this towards the pre-application required work experience.

 Securing this work experience will be challenging.
 Due to the popularity of veterinary careers, there's a lot of competition for work placements.
-You'll need to allow time to source and complete your placement, and you should be prepared to approach a number of practices.
+You'll need to allow time to source and complete your placement, and you should be prepared to approach a few practices.
 Speaking directly to a veterinary nurse at the practice may be more successful than simply emailing your request.

 It's worth attending open days and seeking advice from different courses to ensure you fulfil the course specific entry requirements.

-Most veterinary nurses are employed by veterinary practices, which can include private, corporate-owned and charity clinics.
+Most veterinary nurses are employed by veterinary practices, which include private, corporate-owned and charity clinics.
 There are also specialist employers, providing only emergency care or specialising in referral cases.

 Some veterinary nurses work in rescue centres and animal charities.
 Outside of practice, there are other areas of employment including education, research, animal rehabilitation, and the armed forces.